sinamoghtaderfar/sinamoghtaderfar/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sinamoghtaderfar&label=Profile%20views&color=0e75b6&style=flat" alt="sinamoghtaderfar" /> </p>

-<p align="left"> I am Sina Moghtaderfar, a 22-year-old graduate with a major in computer engineering, specializing in software, from Islamic Azad University, Tabriz branch.
+<p align="left"> I am Sina Moghtaderfar, graduate with a major in computer engineering, specializing in software, from Islamic Azad University, Tabriz branch.
 I ventured into front-end programming in 2020, kickstarting my journey with an internship at Data Company, Dade Pardaz Tasmim Saz.

 On this page, you can explore the various projects I've been involved in, spanning from my student days to my ongoing pursuit of excellence in front-end development.
 </p>